Joey Logano: 2020: Return to the Championship 4

 With Paul Wolfe replacing Todd Gordon as his crew chief, Logano started the 2020 season by winning Duel 1 of the Bluegreen Vacations Duels.
 He finished 26th at the Daytona 500 due to a collision with Ross Chastain.
 A week later, he rebounded with a win at Las Vegas later, Logano would find himself in victory lane at Phoenix.
 At Bristol, Logano held the lead in a battle with Chase Elliott in the final laps until both competitors crashed into the wall, leaving Logano's teammate Brad Keselowski to win the race while Logano finished 21st.
 Logano's two wins earned him a spot in the 2020 Playoffs.
 He locked himself in the Championship 4 after beating Kevin Harvick at Kansas.
 In the championship race at Phoenix Raceway, he ran upfront for all of stage 1.
-A late-race vibration and pit strategy caused him to finish third in the race, and third of the Championship 4.
+A late-race vibration and pit strategy caused him to finish third in the race and third in the Championship 4.